SleepyDeb/leapp-codeartifact-maven-plugin/README.md

 ## Installation
 1. Open the Settings menu in your Leapp session.
-2. Add the package by specifying: `leapp-codeartifact-plugin` That's it!
+2. Add the package by specifying: `leapp-codeartifact-maven-plugin` That's it!
 The plugin will be installed and ready to use.

 To customize the injected Maven profile, set the `AWS_MAVEN_PROFILE` environment variable.
 Otherwise, the `codeartifact` profile will be used. (after you do, restart the Leapp application)